acproject/DEA_SDK/README.md

+You can use this URL（ https://kmp.jetbrains.com/ ） to generate a Kotlin Multiplatform project.

-This is a Kotlin Multiplatform project targeting Android, Web, Desktop.  https://kmp.jetbrains.com/
+This is a Kotlin Multiplatform project targeting Android, Web, Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: